Louisiana braces for powerful hurricane as COVID-19 taxes hospitals | Headlines

 Louisiana braces for powerful hurricane as COVID-19 taxes hospitals

-Hurricane Ida was expected to make landfall in the U.S. on Sunday as an "extremely dangerous" Category 4 storm that could plunge much of the Louisiana shoreline underwater as the state grapples with a COVID-19 surge already taxing hospitals.
+Hurricane Ida was expected to make landfall in the United States on Sunday as an "extremely dangerous" Category 4 storm that could plunge much of the Louisiana shoreline underwater as the state grapples with a COVID-19 surge already taxing hospitals.

 The storm intensified faster than officials had predicted on Saturday, as residents of the Gulf Coast evacuated and businesses shut down.
 Southern Louisiana is still reeling from the effects of Hurricane Laura from a year ago.
 The state also has the third-highest incidence of COVID-19 cases per 100,000 people in the U.S over the past seven days.